mrtrpak/Google-Ads-Certification-Training/README.md

 - Each extension requires a minimum of 3 items, although Google recommends at least 5.

+- Google recommends use at least three extensions for each campaign or ad group.

 **Automated Extensions:**
 - Automated extensions show only when they're predicted to improve yor text ad performance.

 - **Consumer Ratings:** below search ad based onsurvey data which varies by industry (customer service, fees, selection, etc.).
 - **Seller Ratings:** Displayed as a star rating 1-5.
-Taken from reputable sources that aggregate business reviews.
+Taken from reputable sources that aggregate business reviews. **Only fully automated ad extension.**
 - **Previous Visits:** Indicates if visited before, number of times visited and last date visited.
 - **Dynamic Structured Snippets:** webpage content of info on ads website that Google finds that fall into the search category that it deems beneficial to your ad performance.